danobis/sfs2-challenge/README.md

 ## Challenge Overview
 This is a web application security challenge featuring a coffee shop e-commerce site.
 Your mission is to find hidden flags by exploiting security vulnerabilities in the application.

 At some point, you may gain access to the admin account.
-There's a compiled binary in their home directory.
+There's a compiled binary hidden somewhere.
 It looks like an internal tool – investigate it closely.

 Flag Format: *CTF{some-text}*